LinkedIn Engagement Benchmarks by Industry (2026): Your Essential Guide to B2B Performance

 • Why: This industry thrives on innovation and thought leadership.
 They often share new products, case studies, and industry insights.

 • Observations: We've seen tech companies on InfluenceFlow succeed with native video demos.
 They also do well with detailed carousels explaining complex features.
+See Forrester's 2026 B2B technology content strategy report for additional context on tech sector engagement drivers.

 • Finance & Banking: